khemzal/Alicia_Online/README.md

-# Installing your own local development server for Story of Alicia
+# Setting up your own local development server for Story of Alicia
   Hi im writing this guide down as I struggled with following the HOWTORUN.md from (https://github.com/Story-Of-Alicia/alicia-server/tree/master) provided by the development team, because im not very competent.
 This guide is for Windows 10.

 ## Install Alicia